INSIDE A SUICIDAL MINDMar 04, 2022

-I close with this: The season you are in right now will not last forever.
-You have come this far which shows me that there is tenacity within.
+The season you are in right now will not last forever.
+You have come this far which shows that there is tenacity within.
 It tells me that you are well able to rise above the storm.
 Rally your loved ones and talk things through.
 Do not ignore signs of struggle.
 Mental and emotional wellness is critical in these crazy days we live in.
 Ditch any thoughts of shame and ask for help if you need it.
 It will strengthen and equip you and you will come out stronger and in a far better position to help others. ❤️ Nx

 Be a part of Nalini’s VIP Mailing List for exclusive goodies, news updates and personal words of encouragement to spur you on in your journey.

 Don't worry, your information will not be shared.